 Congregate dwelling units may be attached or detached, but must include common interior spaces for recreation, meeting and socializing and either common dining facilities and/or on – site health care facilities.

-Day Care Homes and Facilities: For the purposes of these Regulations, the care and supervision of children as a business or service shall be classified as either a “day care home” or “day care facility” in accordance with the definitions set forth in Section 8.1 and meet the requirements of this section.
+Child Care Homes and Facilities: For the purposes of these Regulations, the care and supervision of children as a business or service shall be classified as either a “child care home” or “child care facility” in accordance with the definitions set forth in Section 8.1 and meet the requirements of this section.
 The care and supervision of adults shall be classified as a “day care facility.”

-Day Care Home.
+Child Care Home.
 In accordance with the Act [§ 4412(5)], a home child care business operated in a single unit dwelling by a resident of the dwelling who is licensed or registered by the state, and serves up to ten (10) children, shall constitute a permitted use of the single unit dwelling.

-Day Care Facility.
-All other day care facilities as defined in Section 8.1, including nonresidential day care facilities, shall be subject to conditional use review by the Board of Adjustment under Section 5.7, site plan review by the Planning Commission under Section 5.6, and the following:
+Child Care Facility.
+All other day care facilities as defined in Section 8.1, including nonresidential day care facilities, shall be subject to conditional use review under Section 5.7, site plan review under Section 5.6, and the following:

-In addition to the conditional use criteria under Section 5.7, no day care facility shall be permitted by the Board of Adjustment that:
+In addition to the conditional use criteria under Section 5.7, no day care facility shall be permitted by the DRB that:

 Results in on – street parking.